Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 It can be a fantastic marketing strategy for your gym as a way to get clients in your door from people they respect.
 If you have a client portal set up, you can take payments for new memberships while you sleep.

 Even in the most remote locations, there are a few different businesses that can refer their clients to your club such as:

 You can incentivize these businesses by offering their company heavily discounted memberships or just a flat fee for every member they refer, like 20% of their contract value.

 For personal trainers, you can offer them a place to train their clients commission-free as long the members have an active membership there.
 Then the clients will associate their trainers with your club, which helps you retain them for longer periods.

 You may think that gym newsletters are only for existing clients.
 That’s wrong.

-Your churned members may have canceled their membership, but most often they still stay subscribed to your emails which means you can still reach them with club updates, promotions and fitness advice.
+Your churned members may have cancelled their membership, but most often they still stay subscribed to your emails which means you can still reach them with club updates, promotions and fitness advice.